 The blue kangaroo paw has been developed to be disease tolerant to ink-spot and rust, common issues affecting the plants species’ survival.

-A limited number of first-release blue kangaroo paw will be available for sale through the Friends of Kings Park in early 2022 before distribution begins at select commercial nurseries.
+A limited number of first-release blue kangaroo paw will be available for sale through the Friends of Kings Park before distribution begins at select commercial nurseries in WA in 2022.

 By developing new hybrids Kings Park aims to encourage the community to plant native plants in their gardens, thereby preserving our endemic plants, supporting biodiversity and creating gardens that can survive in our changing climate.